gnembon/scarpet/programs/survival/README.md

 	The coral will be reset to normal, meaning that it will die again if you don't mine it It's useful in liaison with /carpet renewableCorals rule, as it can be used to simplify a coral block farm

+### shear_coral.sc:
+#### By Ghoulboy
+	You can shear a coral, dead or alive, and there will be 0-6 drops which can be either coral fans or corals This is not op, as if you don't have silk touch, you will have to this underwater, and at that stage you will likely be doing this while fighting off drowned, crouching on a magma block.
+	In creative it will not drop anything, like for any block

 ### signs_for_water_streams.sc:
 #### By indoorjetpacks
 	Hold any bucket in your offhand while placing signs will place the sign without getting the 'Edit sign message' prompt.